After my mom passed away, my dad lived alone for a year in a lovely home but near a busy road.

 One of the biggest obstacles of using a GPS tracking device with seniors who have dementia or Alzheimer’s (or even if they don’t) is that they are visible objects like bracelets or necklaces or pins and they often get taken off by the user.

 That’s where the GPS Smartsole product comes in handy.
 Placing the tracker in pairs of shoes is a perfect solution!

 After all, how would you feel if you were told that you needed to wear a particular watch or necklace because your kid wants to keep an eye on you?

 GPS Shoes For Seniors

 This can include anyone from a forgetful parent all the way up to loved ones who have dementia or Alzheimer’s disease and are slipping out and wandering.

-These smart soles are patented insoles with a tiny, built in GPS tracker inside the pad.
+These smart soles are patented insoles with a tiny, integrated GPS tracker inside the pad.
 The tracker runs on a rechargeable battery that needs to be recharged about every 1-3 days.

 Plus the individual doesn’t have to remember to take a tracker with them.
 They just put their shoes on and go.

-You can also set it up to send text and email alerts if your parent leaves a certain area that has been defined on a map.
+You can also set it up to send real-time alerts via text and email if your parent leaves a certain area that has been defined on a map.

 If the wearer wanders out of the designated area – the caregiver gets an alert on his/her phone along with the map and location of where their loved one is.

-This is excellent for caregivers to use with dementia sufferers, alzheimer’s patients and even children.
+This is excellent for caregivers to use with dementia sufferers, Alzheimer’s patients and even children.

 According to their website, the inserts “come in 3 trim to fit sizes for kids, teens and adults.
 Size Small can trim down to a kid’s size 3, but may fit best in a “wide” shoe.
 While the length of the toe area for each size can be trimmed; the width may not be trimmed.
 Due to the size of the technology within the insole, these are the minimum sizes for GPS SmartSole at this time.”

-As of the time of this writing, these smart insoles retail for around $300.00 – a small price to pay for peace of mind.
+As of the time of this writing, these smart insoles retail for around $360.00 – a pretty small price to pay for peace of mind.

 Also on the horizon?
 A different company is in the process of making shoelace GPS trackers!
 We’re excited to see how they work once they hit the market (they’re still in the development stage).

-Similar to the GPS SmartSole insoles, the shoelace trackers would provide effortless tracking once they were in place.
+Similar to the GPS Smart Sole insoles, the shoelace trackers would provide effortless tracking once they were in place.
 The senior would not have to remember to bring a device along – they would simply lace up and go.

 The Future Of Wearable Technology